MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatecommunicationport.md

 </table></span></div>

+#### ClientPort

+Opaque handle for the new client port that is established between the user-mode application and the kernel-mode minifilter driver.

+The minifilter driver must pass this handle as the <i>ClientPort</i> parameter to <a href="..\fltkernel\nf-fltkernel-fltsendmessage.md">FltSendMessage</a> when sending and replying to messages on this client port.
+(Note that this is not the same as the <i>ServerPort</i> handle returned by <b>FltCreateCommunicationPort</b>.)

+The minifilter driver must eventually close this client port.
+The client port is closed by calling <a href="..\fltkernel\nf-fltkernel-fltcloseclientport.md">FltCloseClientPort</a>, usually from the minifilter driver's <i>DisconnectNotifyCallback</i> routine.

+#### ServerPortCookie

+Pointer to context information defined by the minifilter driver.
+This information can be used to distinguish among multiple communication server ports that are created by the same minifilter driver.
+When the server port was created, the minifilter driver passed this context pointer as a parameter to <b>FltCreateCommunicationPort</b>.

+#### ConnectionContext

+Context information pointer that the user-mode application passed in the <i>lpContext</i> parameter to <b>FilterConnectCommunicationPort</b>.

+#### SizeOfContext

+Size, in bytes, of the buffer that <i>ConnectionContext </i>points to.

+#### ConnectionPortCookie

+Pointer to information that uniquely identifies this client port.
+This information is defined by the minifilter driver.
+The Filter Manager passes this context pointer as a parameter to the minifilter driver's <i>DisconnectNotifyCallback</i> and <i>MessageNotifyCallback</i> routines.

 ### -param DisconnectNotifyCallback [in]

 Pointer to a caller-supplied callback routine to be called whenever the user-mode handle count for the client port reaches zero or when the minifilter driver is about to be unloaded.
 This parameter is required and cannot be <b>NULL</b>.
 This routine is called at IRQL = PASSIVE_LEVEL.